SaifEddineGhribi/Ajp-the-app-Android-Application-/README.md

 # Ajp-the-app-Android-Application-
-An android application for the association : Association des jeunes polytechniciens.
+Summer 2017 - An android application for the association : Association des jeunes polytechniciens.
 A personal project(summer holidays) to learn Android and especially to try the Google FireBase API.

 Android Studio was used to create this application. <br>